List of Munro mountains

 Some authors have attempted to redefine Munros based on objective metric criteria.
 As of 6 September 2012, 202 of the 282 Munros had a prominence above 150 m.
 Such hills have been called Real Munros or Marilyn Munros.
 No Munro Top had a prominence above 150 m (i.e. no Munro Top was a Marilyn).
 130 Munros had a height above 1000 m and a prominence above 100 m, while 88 had a prominence above 200 m.
 Both categories have been called Metric Munros.
-None of these classifications have achieved significant popularity.

 The list of Munros dates from 1891, and 255 of the 282 Munros below, were on the original 1891 list; while 28 of the 226 Munro Tops, were once Munros.
-Climbers who complete all Munros in the prevailing Munro's Tables are called Munroists, and the first Munroist was A. E. Robertson in 1901; his is recorded as Munroist Number 1 on the official SMC list, which by 31 December 2022, numbered 7,390 names.
+Climbers who complete all Munros in the prevailing Munro's Tables are called Munroists, and the first Munroist was A. E. Robertson in 1901; his is recorded as Munroist Number 1 on the official SMC list, which by 31 December 2023, numbered 7,654 names.
 Munroists are eligible to join the Munro Society.

 Munro mountains by height

-This list was downloaded from the Database of British and Irish Hills ("DoBIH") on 19 March 2023, and are peaks the DoBIH marks as being Munros ("M").
+This list was downloaded from the Database of British and Irish Hills ("DoBIH") on 17 November 2025, and are peaks the DoBIH marks as being Munros ("M").
 The SMC updates its list of official Munros from time to time, and the DoBIH also updates its measurements as new surveys are recorded, so these tables should not be amended or updated unless the entire DoBIH data is re-downloaded.